Areas of natural significance within a 100 km radius that are accessible to the public.

 [near the end of Langstaff Line NW of Wallaceburg on the Snye River]

 A small wetland was created by Ducks Unlimited adjacent to MacDonald Park along the Chenal Ecarte in 2004.
 It was naturally a marsh before being drained in the mid 1900’s for farm use.
 Over 120 species of birds have been recorded in or from this wetland.
 Rarities include the Ruff, Snowy Egret and Cattle Egret.

 [SW corner of Wallaceburg, access through VLA Subdivision]

-This unique ‘old growth’ woodlot was recently purchased by the Municipality of Chatham-Kent and managed by the Sydenham Field Naturalists.
+This unique “old growth” woodlot was purchased by the Municipality of Chatham-Kent and managed by the Sydenham Field Naturalists.
 There are a large number of Sycamore Trees, hence its name.
-Large Oaks are also within.
+Large Oaks such s Shumard are also within.
 It is maintained as a nature reserve, and access is limited.
-Tours are held in the spring and fall by the SFN.
+Tours are held in the spring in fall by the SFN.

 WALLACEBURG PAW-PAW WOODS

 [East side of Wallaceburg near the cemetery bordering King Street and Baxter Subdivision]

 This small woodlot within town limits, owned by the municipality, was confirmed to contain a number of Paw Paw trees.
 Ongoing management is done by the Sydenham Field Naturalists.